Risk assessment and management

-- Evidence gathered to date indicates an increase in information sharing across the family violence service system and completions of MARAM risk assessments continue to increase with implementation of online client record management systems.
+- Evidence gathered to date indicates an increase in information sharing across the family violence service system and completions of MARAM risk assessments continuing to increase with implementation of MARAM tools in online client record management systems.

-- A new online system to host the Tools for Risk Assessment and Management (TRAM) has been rolled out to The Orange Door services, specialist family violence services and key priority services.
+- A new online system to host the Tools for Risk Assessment and Management (TRAM) has been rolled out to The Orange Door services and key partner services.
+Over 45,000 MARAM risk assessments and safety plans have been undertaken by the Orange Door since April 2018.

 What is next?

 - FSV will continue to develop resources including organisational guidance to support leaders to implement practice changes for their workforces and organisations.

 - TRAM will continue to be progressively rolled out to a broader group of organisations and services.

 What difference will we make?